IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 ([Some session management libraries](https://github.com/expressjs/session/issues/176) force this randomness by signing a given session token with a random string, in order to prevent newbie developers from using session tokens that are easily predictable incrementing integers.)

 When a user authenticates to your server with credentials like their username and password, you check the credentials, then create a random session token and add it to your stateful sessions database so that that new session token is associated with that user.
-It might be something like `39ur20fu2948fy34fy3fo983u20du83s: {user_id: 123, session_expiration: 2024-01-29}`.
+It might be something like a cookie with a value `39ur20fu2948fy34fy3fo983u20du83s`, and a corresponding database entry like `session_id: 39ur20fu2948fy34fy3fo983u20du83s, user_id: 123, session_expiration: 2024-01-29`.

 Now whenever you receive a request on an authenticated route, you use the session cookie's value to query the database where you're storing your session data, and if there's a matching non-expired session, you have authentication.